-We implement cost recovery for grain and seed export activities through:
+We implement cost recovery for Meat export activities through:

-- Fees are charged when regulation is provided directly to an individual or organisation for the delivery of regulatory activities such as inspections of goods, audit of registered premises, or assessment of export certification. - Cost recovery levies or charges are applied when regulation is imposed on an industry sector rather than directly to a specific individual or organisation.
+- Fees charged when regulation is provided directly to an individual or organisation for the delivery of regulatory activities such as inspections of goods, audit of registered premises, or assessment of export certification. - Cost recovery levies or charges applied when regulation is imposed on an industry sector rather than directly to a specific individual or organisation.
 These charges recover the costs of maintaining regulatory infrastructure and integrity through program management and administration, assurance and incident management activities.

-This version of our CRIS will describe the final stepped increase in prices that was implemented through the Busting Congestion for Agricultural Exporters (PDF 211 KB) package in the 2020-21 Federal Budget.
+This version of the our CRIS describes the final stepped increase in prices that was implemented through the Busting Congestion for Agricultural Exporters (PDF 211 KB) package in the 2020-21 Federal Budget.
 It sets out the assumptions, costs, volumes and prices for regulatory activities in 2024-25.
 It describes the method of cost allocation used in determining prices for activities.
 It also reports financial and non-financial information of past performance of the arrangement.